pjungwir/chef-ic_rails/README.md

 Recipes
 -------

-Actually there are no recipes yet!
+There are no recipes!
+Instead you should use the LWRPs inside your own recipes.

 LWRPs